mshurkin/SwiftLintPlugin/README.md

         name: "YOUR_TARGET",
         dependencies: [],
         plugins: [
-            .plugin(name: "SwiftLintPlugin", package: "SwiftLintPlugin")
+            .plugin(name: "SwiftLintBuildPlugin", package: "SwiftLintPlugin")
         ]
     ),
 ```

 ## Add to Project

 Add this package to your project dependencies.
 Select a target and open the `Build Phases` inspector.
-Open `Run Build Tool Plug-ins` and add `SwiftLintPlugin` from the list.
+Open `Run Build Tool Plug-ins` and add `SwiftLintBuildPlugin` from the list.

 ## SwiftGen config